robert-kratz/google-maps-scraper/README.md

 ## Author

 This tool is created by [Robert Julian Kratz](https://rjks.us).
-You can find the source code on [robert-kratz](https://github.com/robert-kratz).
+You can find the source code on my profile [robert-kratz](https://github.com/robert-kratz).

 ## License